metriql/metriql.com/hidden/rakam/recipes.md

 Once you create [your first recipe](https://docs.rakam.io/docs/introduction#creating-your-own-recipe), you can create your first model from your tables in your database.
 In dbt, the resource is called as `source`.

-In order to create a source, click the `+ Create` dropdown in the sidebar, click the `Create file` button and select the tables that you're going to analyze.
-Once you import the tables, The IDE will create a dbt resource file that can be modified for your use case.
+To create a source, click the `+ Create` dropdown in the sidebar, click the `Create file` button and select the tables that you're going to analyze.
+Once you import the tables, The IDE creates a dbt resource file that can be modified for your use case.